Business and Management (Marketing)

 - Access to HE courses - Typical offers for applicants with Access to HE will be the Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, including 30 at merit or higher).
 Any selection procedure/further requirements will also apply.

 International Students - please check specific country requirements for this course.

 English Language Requirements for International and EU Applicants

 IELTS 6.0 - for visa nationals, with a minimum score of IELTS 5.5 in each element.

 You’ll have many opportunities to explore your career aspirations and you will be encouraged to take up marketing work placements and internships.
 You’ll also work alongside real businesses on project based assignments, giving you useful insights to a range of businesses and possible career choices.

-Employers such as Dyson, American Express, Sky, T-Mobile and Numatic International have recruited graduates from our programme.
-Students have also gone into roles including Business Analyst, Digital Executive, Commercial Marketing Manager, Business Development Manager, Account Executive and Brand Planner.
+Employers such as Logica, NHS, Liberty, Ocado, IBM, Marks and Spencer, American Express, Sky and Numatic International have recruited our Business and Management graduates.
+Students have also gone into roles including Business Analyst, Business Development Manager, Account Executive and Brand Planner.

 What students say...